GunnarKarlsson/SociallyFBApp/README.md

 ### Skins and themes

-Themes are declared in `res/xml/app_themes.xml` and applied by the library’s `ThemeFactory`.
-This app ships the drawable backgrounds, preview icons, and action-bar / menu colors for the store build (named skins such as Blue, Pink, Purple Rain, Black Leather, plus numbered theme packs).
+This project includes **all 80+ themes** for the free version.
+They are declared in `res/xml/app_themes.xml` and applied by the library’s `ThemeFactory`.
+The app ships the drawable backgrounds, preview icons, and action-bar / menu colors (named skins such as Blue, Pink, Purple Rain, Black Leather, plus numbered theme packs).

+The themes are copyright Gunnar Karlsson and are not covered by the MIT License.

 ### Fonts